gravitational/teleport/rfd/0078-role-variables.md

 their certificates.
 However, this would make it difficult to detect variable redefinition and would make root cluster variables override alternate definitions in leaf clusters.
+Computing variable values will not be much more intensive than what we already do to expand traits, and I don't expect it will noticably slow anything down.

 ### What happens when the same variable name is defined in two different roles?